markuplint/markuplint/packages/@markuplint/rules/src/disallowed-element/README.md

 ---
-title: Disallowed elements
+description: Disallowed elements
 id: disallowed-element
 category: validation
 severity: error
 ---

+# `disallowed-element`

-# Disallowed elements
+description: Disallowed elements
 Warns if specified elements appear on a document or an element.
 Use the selector to specify.

 This is a generic rule for searching the disallowed element.

 Use [`permitted-contents`](../permitted-contents) rule if you expect to check conformance according to HTML Standard.

-👎 Examples of **incorrect** code for this rule
+❌ Examples of **incorrect** code for this rule

 ```html
 <!-- "disallowed-element": ["hgroup"] -->